glouppe/info8010-deep-learning/lecture4.md

 - Training a model on natural images, from scratch, takes **days or weeks**.
 - Many models trained on ImageNet are publicly available for download.
 These models can be used as *feature extractors* or for smart *initialization*.
+- The models themselves should be considered as generic and re-usable assets.

 ---